TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 ## How many spaces are there?

-For TT01 it was 498, for TT02 we reduced it to 250 to try to fill all the slots.
+* For TT01 it was 498, for TT02 we reduced it to 250 to try to fill all the slots.
 TT03 will be the same as TT02.
+* TT04, the maximum is around 300, but as different sizes are allowed, there may be less slots.

 ## Which of my builds will be submitted for fabrication?